 But is it so obvious that getting what you want is intrinsically good?
 Consider cases, not uncommon after all, in which we are wrong about what would make us happy.
 In 2011 I had a tenured position at the University of Arizona, which was an excellent department to be at both intellectually and socially.
-But I missed living in a bustling metropolitan, so I formed the desire to get a job in New York, Paris, London, or Berlin.
+But I missed living in a bustling metropolis, so I formed the desire to get a job in New York, Paris, London, or Berlin.
 Soon thereafter I applied for jobs in Paris and London.
 I didn't get the job in London, but I did get the one in Paris.
 An important desire of mine was thereby fulfilled.
 I knew the Paris job paid less well, and did not come with a philosophical community as strong as Arizona's, but it was a full-time research position in a beautiful, cultured city, so I very much wanted to move there and start a new chapter in my life as soon as possible.
 Why did I want this?
 Ultimately, because I thought I would be happier in Paris than in Arizona.
+But in fact I wasn't.
+Thus I was wrong to think I'd be happier in Paris than Arizona.
 I got what I wanted, but for whatever reason, it didn't make me happier - in fact it made me less happy.
 Intuitively, this is a case where I simply made a prudential mistake.